sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

   to you, and you will need to implement your own comparer (or of course make your element type comparable).
-It is of course also worth noting that this comparer has some drawbacks with regards to performance, especially if a lot of collisions occur (because it has to store all of its collision resolutions, and look them up where necessary).
+It is of course also worth noting that this comparer has some drawbacks with regards to performance, especially if a lot of collisions occur (because it has to store all of its collision resolutions - of course, one would hope this won't happen much with a good hash function).
 * The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a `Dictionary<,>` for child nodes).